 When people are unable to make their monthly repayments on their vehicles.
 Or when the bank needs to repossess their wheels to balance out a loan often their cars are taken away.

 Banks like ABSA, Nedbank, Standard Bank, and Wesbank and companies like Aucor and Burchmores are quite happy to sell vehicles.
-At a lower price than dealerships in order to make the money back that they need.
+At a lower price than car dealerships in order to make the money back that they need.

-These types of auctions happen regularly across the country in Gauteng, Durban and Cape Town.
+These types of vehicle auctions happen regularly across the country in Gauteng, Durban and Cape Town.
 Primarily in busy suburbs or the city centres.

 Bank Repossessed Cars Under R50,000